 Vulnerability also was assessed by reviewing the South Dakota Drought Mitigation Plan's section on the National Drought Mitigation Center's Drought Impact Reporter.
 The Drought Impact Reporter analyzes drought impact information from a broad range of areas, including the social, economic, and environmental realms.
+As shown in the figure on the following page from the South Dakota Drought Mitigation Plan, Davison County is in the lower range of counties in terms of number of drought impacts.

-As shown in the figure below from the South more marginal land in the county is brought agricultural into production.
-Climate change also may increase the frequency and severity of droughts in the future, according many climate to prediction models.
-As described in the South Drought Dakota Mitigation Plan, an analysis performed for the Natural Resources Defense Council examined the effects of climate change on water supply and demand in the United States.
+Vulnerability to drought may increase in coming years if current land use trends continue and more marginal land in the county is brought into agricultural production.
+Climate change also increase the may frequency and severity of droughts in the future, according to many climate prediction models.
+As described in South Dakota the Drought Mitigation Plan, analysis an performed for the Natural Resources Defense Council examined the effects of climate change on water supply and demand in the United States.
 The study found that more than 1,100 counties may face higher risks of water shortages by mid-century as a result of climate change.
 In South Dakota, more than half of the state's counties could face higher risks of water shortages by mid-century as a result of increasing potential for drought due to climate change impacts.
-The figure shown here from the Natural Resources Defense Council, as reproduced from the South Dakota Drought Mitigation Plan, shows that Davison County is one of the counties that could face moderate water shortages in the future due to climate change.
+The figure shown on the previous page from the Natural Resources Defense Council, as reproduced from the South Dakota Drought Mitigation Plan, shows that Davison County is one of the counties that could face moderate water shortages in the future due to climate change.